8ctag0n/13/src/prover-node/HALO2_INTEGRATION.md

 # Halo2 Integration - Implementation Report

 ## Overview
-Successfully integrated Halo2 proving system with Zcash Orchard circuit into the CypherLink prover node.
+Successfully integrated Halo2 proving system with Zcash Orchard circuit into the ZyberLink prover node.
 The prover now generates REAL Halo2 proofs instead of mock proofs.

 ## What Was Implemented